본문 바로가기

 Intent to Keep Japan in Check Amid Tensions Over Taiwan

-Chinese state-run media have focused on the scene at the Korea-Japan summit where Japanese Prime Minister Sanae Takaichi greeted President Lee Jaemyung with a 90-degree bow, raising questions about the sincerity of Korea-Japan relations.
-This is interpreted as a move by China to deliberately downplay the significance of Korea-Japan cooperation amid ongoing tensions between China and Japan over the Taiwan issue.
+China's state-run media has focused on the scene where Japanese Prime Minister Sanae Takaichi greeted President Lee Jaemyung with a 90-degree bow during the Korea-Japan summit, raising questions about the sincerity of Korea-Japan relations.
+This is interpreted as a move by China to deliberately downplay the significance of Korea-Japan cooperation amid ongoing China-Japan tensions over the Taiwan issue.

 Prime Minister Takaichi's Deep Bow to President Lee...
 Chinese Media Downplays and Questions Sincerity Sanae Takaichi, Prime Minister of Japan, is seen paying respect to the national flag before heading to her seat after shaking hands with President Lee Jae-myung at the Korea-Japan summit venue in Nara Prefecture, Japan, on the 13th.
 On the right is the same day’s scene of Prime Minister Takaichi greeting President Lee with a 90-degree bow at the hotel entrance.
 Photo by AFP Yonhap News Agency and Global Times

-On the 14th, the Chinese state-run Global Times (GT) reported on President Lee's visit to Japan, citing experts who said, "There is a difference in temperature between the two leaders' perspectives on bilateral relations."
+On January 14, the state-run Global Times (GT) referred to President Lee's visit to Japan, quoting experts as saying, "There is a difference in temperature between the perspectives of the two leaders regarding bilateral relations."

-The scene highlighted by GT was Prime Minister Takaichi personally greeting President Lee at the entrance of a hotel in Nara Prefecture, Japan, on the afternoon of the 13th.
-It is considered an unusual diplomatic gesture for the Japanese prime minister to visit the accommodation of a foreign leader visiting Japan.
+The scene highlighted by GT was Prime Minister Takaichi personally welcoming President Lee at the entrance of a hotel in Nara Prefecture, Japan, on the afternoon of the 13th.
+It is considered an unusual diplomatic gesture for the Japanese Prime Minister to visit the accommodation of a foreign head of state.

 China Questions Sincerity of '90-Degree Bow'...
-Highlights Korea-Japan 'Temperature Gap'
+Highlights Korea-Japan 'Differences'

-However, GT did not view this scene as evidence of progress in the relationship.
-GT pointed out that while Prime Minister Takaichi expressed hope for Korea-Japan relations to reach a "new dimension," President Lee stated that "negative factors should be managed appropriately," highlighting the difference in perspectives between the two leaders.
+However, GT did not view this scene as evidence of progress in relations.
+It pointed out that while Prime Minister Takaichi expressed hope for Korea-Japan relations to "advance to a new level," President Lee stated that "negative factors should be properly managed," thus illustrating the difference in perspectives between the two leaders.

-GT also reported on Prime Minister Takaichi's 90-degree bow to President Lee, introducing a Korean online comment that described it as "the attitude and expression Japan adopts when seeking something from Korea."
-This emphasized the nuance that, despite the outward display of respect, there is a lack of genuine trust and strategic agreement.
+GT also reported on Prime Minister Takaichi's 90-degree bow to President Lee, introducing a comment from a Korean online user who said this is "the attitude and expression Japan adopts when it wants something from Korea."
+The report emphasized the nuance that, despite the outward display of courtesy, there is a lack of genuine trust and strategic agreement.

-GT stated, "The difference in the leaders' remarks shows that Japan aims to minimize its historical burdens and focus on strategic and economic cooperation, whereas Korea prioritizes addressing structural threats such as historical and territorial issues to prevent regression in bilateral relations.
+GT stated, "The difference in statements between the two leaders shows that Japan is trying to minimize historical burdens and focus on strategic and economic cooperation, while Korea is seriously concerned about structural threats such as history and territorial issues and prioritizes preventing regression in bilateral relations.
 This demonstrates how fragile the foundation of the relationship is and how lacking strategic agreement has been.
-Cooperation between the two countries remains limited in scope and is unlikely to create genuine strategic synergy."
+Cooperation between the two countries will remain limited in scope and will not create genuine strategic synergy."

 Prime Minister Takaichi's Deep Bow to President Lee...
 Chinese Media Downplays and Questions Sincerity Prime Minister Takaichi is bowing to President Lee as he departs after visiting Horyu-ji Temple in Nara Prefecture, Japan, on the 14th.
 Photo by Yonhap News